Frankfurt’s Hidden Gems: Secret Spots You Need to Explore

 6. Holzhausen Palace

-Hidden in the lovely Holzhausenpark, Holzhausen Palace from the 18th century brings a fairytale vibe to the area.
-Once a home for Frankfurt’s aristocrats, the palace now serves as a fun cultural venue, hosting a variety of events and exhibitions.
+If you love long strolls in a nice setting, you will love this next Frankfurt Hidden gem!
+Hidden in the lovely Holzhausenpark, Holzhausen Palace from the 18th century brings a dreamy vibe to the area.
+Once a home for Frankfurt’s aristocrats, the palace now serves mostly as a cultural venue for events and exhibitions.

 7. Botanical Garden (Botanischer Garten)

-Why is this place on the list of the “Frankfurt Hiden gems”?
-Well, the Botanical Garden is home to a diverse collection of plant species from around the world.
-You can wander through themed gardens, including alpine, Mediterranean, and tropical landscapes while learning about different ecosystems.
+The Botanischer Garten is home to a diverse collection of plant species from all over the world.
+You can walk through themed gardens, including Alpine, German, Mediterranean, or tropical landscapes, while learning about different ecosystems.

-Extra tip: While entry to Palmengarten will cost you around 10 EUR, admission to the Botanical Garden is free!
+Why is this place on the list of the “Frankfurt Hidden Gems”?
+Many visitors to Palmengarten often miss seeing this, even though they are right next to each other.
+And while entry to the Palmengarten will cost you around 10 EUR, going to the Botanical Garden is free!
 A stroll here is one of the best budget-friendly activities you can do in Frankfurt!

 8. Brückenviertel